 The drawing was fiddly but was something I loved to do, whereas the filming took me into unchartered waters of complexity and frustration.
 The only camera I’d ever owned was an Instamatic, and I knew nothing at all about exposure & focus, and had to learn by trial and error (heavy emphasis on the error) with a borrowed super-8 camera.
 In those pre-digital days, we were never sure what we’d shot on film till it came back from the processing lab, when I’d discover badly exposed sequences, weeks after shooting them.
 My town had no lab for super-8, so the film had to be sent away to be processed, and this iterative cycle of – shoot, wait, watch, scream, reshoot, wait, watch, scream, etc – took a lot of time.
 Time which ran out long before I was done.
 The borrowed camera had to be given back to the institution that owned it, and I had to simply remove failed scenes from the final print and submit it to my HSC art course.

 Finally, after more than a year of drawing, and a few months of tinkering with borrowed camera and editing equipment, the premiere screening of all 6.5 minutes of ‘SPACE FLiK‘ was in the ‘good room‘ of the Baker family home in 1981 (on a borrowed super-8 projector) for an enthusiastic group of family and friends.
 The second screening was for examiners of my HSC.
-Hilariously, the third screening was at the Sydney Opera House in early 1982, at a teen filmmaker festival, where none other than Peter Weir was keynote speaker.
+Hilariously, the third screening was at the Sydney Opera House in early 1982, at the National Youth Film Festival, where none other than Peter Weir was keynote speaker.
 My high school art teacher Ross Cochrane had heard about about this contest, and suggested I enter my film.
 I did, and it was accepted.
 By the time of the event, I already knew that I’d not won anything but was thrilled to attend and see all entries, including my own, screened in that famous building.
-I was very impressed with the quality of the other films shown.
-No doubt the winners later went to the prestigious Australian Film & Television School, and might even be established film makers by now.
-I recently contacted the Sydney Opera House to get further details on that festival – who the judges and contestants might have been – but unfortunately records were not comprehensive back then (the Sydney Opera House had been open less than 10 years in 1982).
+I was very impressed with the quality of the other films shown, and some of the award winning young filmmakers went on to become prominent within the Australian film industry.

 However, all these many years later, it was wonderful to see this fun reminder of the eager young dork I was back then; a wide-eyed fan in a pre-internet small town with no resources and even less of a clue, but with enough raw enthusiasm to make a film anyway.
 When I discovered that the box containing the film spool also included all the original 1981 artwork, I began a fun project to restore mis-shot & deleted scenes, and add the simple soundtrack that I’d planned long ago, but didn’t then have the resources to do.
 A 53 year old professional learning Premiere-Pro simply to fiddle with his own teenage amateur work is self indulgent perhaps, but as the original project was a Star Wars parody, a Lucas-style revised “Special Edition” should also be fair game for the lampoon;